omab/python-social-auth/README.rst

 Python Social Auth
 ==================

-Python Social Auth is an easy to setup social authentication/registration mechanism with support for several frameworks and auth providers.
+Python Social Auth is an easy-to-setup social authentication/registration mechanism with support for several frameworks and auth providers.

-Crafted using base code from django-social-auth, implements a common interface to define new authentication providers from third parties.
-And to bring support for more frameworks and ORMs.
+Crafted using base code from django-social-auth, it implements a common interface to define new authentication providers from third parties, and to bring support for more frameworks and ORMs.

 .. image:: https://travis-ci.org/omab/python-social-auth.png?branch=master